Active-Learning-and-Teaching/ALT-Website/index.md

     image: "/uploads/2021/10/12/0-3.png"
     headline: Submit Feedback
     slug: ''
-    content: Whenever the instructor starts a new feedback, the students receive push notifications on their device.
-The students can anonymously submit their feedback and the aggregate analysis of responses is only shown to the instructor.
+    content: "<br><br>Whenever the instructor starts a new feedback, the students receive push notifications on their devices.
+The students can anonymously submit their feedback and the aggregate analysis of responses is only shown to the instructor."
   title: Student Interface
 - template: 1-column-text
   block: one-column-1